About Normal Zebra

 Normal Zebra is designed for:

-• Parents who either
+• Parents who

 – already know their child is ADHD, autistic, or otherwise neurodivergent, and are still trying to make sense of